maheshmad/blog/_posts/2016-05-16-A-developer-friendly-documentation-framework.markdown

 * Continuous Integration:
   * Because we have a build script,  it is easy to rebuild the document changes after every release (assuming the developer has updated the docs)
 * Versioning:
-  * There are sphinx extensions available for handling this mainly using git (e:g  sphinxcontrib -versioning, Find more @ https://robpol86githubio/sphinxcontrib-versioning/)
+  * There are sphinx extensions available for handling this mainly using git (e:g  sphinxcontrib -versioning, Find more @ [sphinx versioning](https://github.com/sphinx-contrib/sphinxcontrib-versioning)
 * Hosting / Deployment:
   * The Sphinx build output is just a bunch of static html pages pdf, which could be hosted on any of our light weight http server